anuj990/Nudj/CONTRIBUTING.md

 git push origin main
 ```

-Repeat weekly or before starting new work!
+Do this regularly or before starting new work.

 ---

+## Guidelines

+Please follow these contribution standards:

+* Only mentors or maintainers will create issues related to features, bugs, or assignments.
+* Create an issue only if it is a genuine bug or valuable enhancement — avoid unnecessary or spam issues.
+* Before working on any issue, comment your approach in detail.
+* The issue will be assigned based on the most suitable approach — do not spam multiple issues.
+* Once assigned, focus solely on that issue — avoid contributing to others in parallel.
+* Maintain a clean commit history and write clear, meaningful pull requests.
+* Submitting AI-generated code is strictly prohibited and will result in removal from the project.

+---

 ## Need Help?

-We gotchu 💬
-Join the fun on our [BSoC Discord](https://discord.gg/wsTZBRMqdg) and ask away in the correct channel.
+Join our [BSoC Discord](https://discord.gg/wsTZBRMqdg) and ask questions in the appropriate channels.

-Just tag your message clearly and someone will swoop in to help.
+Be clear and specific in your message, and someone will assist you.

 ---

-## Final Nudj
+## Final Notes

-* Don’t forget to read the [README.md](./README.md) – it’s where the magic begins ✨
+* Make sure to read the [README.md](./README.md) for project context and setup instructions.
-* Ready to roll?
-Let’s ship it together. 🔥

----

-👾 Built with 💙 by Team Nudj
-Let’s nudge things in the right direction!
+* If you're ready, let's build something great together.